Join the fun at Australia’s largest off-road triathlon AND AQUATHLON

 Opening and closing times of each TA are listed below.
 Please be advised that any equipment left in the TA outside these times is left at the owner’s risk.
 Please also note that T1 in particular is in a public location and we encourage you to be cautious about leaving your equipment unattended.

-2:00pm All short course competitors asked to have collected their equipment by now
+2:00pm All short course competitors to have collected their equipment by now

 2:00pm Transition areas open for equipment drop off (kids course only)

-4:00pm All kids course competitors asked to have collected their equipment by now
+4:00pm All kids course competitors to have collected their equipment by now

-6:00am Transition areas open for equipment drop off (long course and aquathlon only)
+9:00am Transition area open for Aquathlon equipment drop off

 1:30pm All equipment to have been removed from the transition areas